RISE Undergraduate Program

 Applications are collected continuously and will be reviewed approximately 6 weeks prior to the spring, summer and fall semesters.
 In addition, applications on hand will be considered when openings become available.

-Are you a qualified applicant but there isn't a program position available for Spring?
+Are you a qualified applicant but there isn't a program position available?

-You may be eligible to participate in the Spring Pre-RISE/MARC Program.
+You may be eligible to participate as a Pre-RISE student.

 Click here for information.